 In 2004, Sifu Jason left the school where his training began to pursue other paths.
 He trained on his own for awhile, teaching a few students privately, and a few years later he went on to continue his training and teaching under Sigung Ed Hernandez.
-Sifu Jason earned his 2nd degree in 2011 and his 3rd degree in January of 2015 under Sigung Hernandez.
+Sifu Jason earned his 4th degree Black Belt in January of 2017 under Sigung Hernandez.

 Sifu Jason has also had some training in Tae Kwon Do, Uechi-Ryu, Kung-Fu, Small Circle Jiu-Jitsu, and Modern Arnis (Filipino Stick Fighting), all of which he incorporates into his Kajukenbo training and teaching.

 Kajukenbo was formed between 1947 and 1951 By Professor (Sijo) Adriano D. Emperado, with the aid of 4 other martial artists, in the Palama district near Honolulu Hawaii.

 Professor Emperado brought the Kenpo style as well as his background in the Filipino fighting styles to Kajukenbo.
 Walter 'Peter' Choo brought the Karate style from his Tang Soo Do background.
 Frank Ordonez brought the Japanese style of Jujitsu to Kajukenbo.
 Joe Holke brought the Japanese style of Judo with his Kodokan training background.
 Clarence Chang brought his Chinese Boxing styles of Northern and Southern Sil Lum Kung Fu / Gung Fu.

 Together these men formed what they called the Black Belt Society and built a fighting system that drew the best techniques from all the different styles together and built the first truly American Fighting system, Kajukenbo, the first "Mixed Martial Art".

 The name is derived from the first letters of the different styles;